estasney/Master_Builders/Courses/Lesson 2 - Selectors.md

 Now imagine that each time you open a page, the day of the week changes.
 You will then understand why *Direct Approaches* can be **fragile**.

+### Indirect Approaches
+*Using the Force!*

+##### Monday
+You have the GPS coordinate for *Pizza Palace* but this time you ask a few locals where you can find it.
+Since it's a food truck, that's a smart move.

+Person 1: Look for a "Red" truck
+Person 2: *Pizza Palace*